turbina4/The-Mixer/README.md

 -   **Reload Configuration**: Right-click on the system tray icon and select "Reload" to refresh the configuration.

 -   **Exit**: To close the program entirely, right-click on the system tray icon and select "Exit."

+## Autostart with Windows

+If you want APVC to start automatically with Windows, you can add a shortcut to the program in the startup folder.
+Here's how:

+1. Press `Win + R` to open the Run dialog.
+2. Type `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup` and press Enter.
+3. Copy the shortcut of `APVC.exe` into this folder.

+Now, APVC will launch automatically when you start your computer.

 ## Note